priyachakradhari/priyachakradhari/README.md

 ---

 ## About Me
-- B.Tech. in Computer Science (2021–2025) with a growing interest in data analytics and data science.
+- B.Tech in Computer Science (2021–2025), transitioning from data analysis into applied machine learning and AI engineering.

-- Data science enthusiast with a foundation in Python, SQL, and analytics.
+- Strong foundation in Python, SQL, and data preprocessing, with hands-on experience turning raw data into features for ML models.

-- Experienced in cleaning and transforming data for exploratory analysis.
+- Actively building and deploying ML projects using supervised learning, basic deep learning concepts, and real-world datasets.

-- Skilled in building dashboards and visual reports using Power BI and Excel.
+- Comfortable with exploratory data analysis, model evaluation, and experiment-driven improvement rather than just visualization.

-- Passionate about applying statistical methods and ML/DL to real-world datasets.
+- Focused on learning how models move from notebooks to usable systems — pipelines, APIs, and deployment fundamentals.

-- Continuously learning, experimenting, and adding projects to my portfolio: [Priya’s Portfolio](https://priya-data-portfolio.vercel.app/)
+- Documenting my learning journey through projects and experiments here: [Priya’s Portfolio](https://priya-data-portfolio.vercel.app/)

-- Open to collaboration and feedback on analytics and data science projects.
+- Open to technical feedback, code reviews, and collaboration on ML-focused projects.

 ---